Translation quiver varieties: Translation quivers

 Similarly, we say that a translation quiver morphism $\pi:\tl\Ga\to\Ga$ is a covering if it is a covering of quivers.
 If $\Ga^+_1\sbs\Ga_1$ is a cut of $\Ga$, then $\tl\Ga^+_1=\pi\inv(\Ga^+_1)$ is a cut of $\tl\Ga$.
 In this case the functor $\pi_*:\Rep(\tl \Ga)\to \Rep(\Ga)$ induces the functor

-If $G$ is a group acting by translation automorphisms on a translation quiver $\tl\Ga$ and the action of $G$ is admissible, then $\Ga=\tl\Ga/G$ inherits a translation quiver structure and $\pi:\tl\Ga\to\Ga$ is a covering of translation quivers.
+Let $G$ be a group acting on a translation quiver $\tl\Ga$ by translation quiver automorphisms, meaning that for every $g\in G$, the corresponding automorphism $g:\tl\Ga\to\tl\Ga$ preserves $\ta$ and ~$\si$.
+If the action of $G$ is admissible, then $\Ga=\tl\Ga/G$ inherits a translation quiver structure and $\pi:\tl\Ga\to\Ga$ is a covering of translation quivers.

 In particular, let $\Ga$ be a translation quiver, $\bd:\Ga_1\to\La$ be a weight map and $\tl\Ga=\loc_\bd(\Ga)$ be the corresponding localization quiver.
 Then the group $\La$ acts on the translation quiver~$\tl\Ga$